rayxuan2000/NLP-Based-Semantic-Analysis-on-Youtube-Comments-Dataset/README.md

 For R=2, get_target should return a list of four values:
 [5233, 58, 10571, 27349]
 ```
 When generating batch, the idea is that it grabs batch_size words from a words list.
 Then for each of those batches, it gets the target words in a window.
-Inputs are like [0, 0, 0, 1, 1, 1, 2, 2, 2, 3, 3, 3] if batch_size = 4 and targets are like [1, 2, 3, 0, 2, 3, 0, 1, 3, 0, 1, 2].
+Inputs are like [0, 0, 0, 1, 1, 1, 2, 2, 2, 3, 3, 3] if batch_size (not number of batches) = 4 and targets are like [1, 2, 3, 0, 2, 3, 0, 1, 3, 0, 1, 2].

 - I use T-SNE to visualize word vectors.
 - In the prediction part, I want to know if a model can tell whether a people is cat or dog owner.
 Before that, I manually label the data with keywords matching technique.
 And the input to the machine learning model is just the document embedding.